rwindegger/RabbitExpress/README.md

 ## How to install

-In the csproj add a PackageReference to the [RabbitExpress.JsonSerializer](RabbitExpress.JsonSerializer/README.md) package.
+In the csproj add a PackageReference to the [RabbitExpress.JsonSerializer](RabbitExpress.JsonSerializer/README.md) or the [RabbitExpress.MsgPackSerializer](RabbitExpress.MsgPackSerializer/README.md) package.

 ```xml
 <ItemGroup>